Nicole Vivien Watson, Director

 As a passionate learner, Nicole places investigation at the centre point of practice –– within which are multiple and diverse, interdisciplinary processes.
 When asked to describe her interests Nicole consistently refers to an understanding and empirical knowledge of Butoh, which can be described as a contrastive spectrum of philosophy, performance and socially concerned activities.

-Equal to her knowledge of Butoh is a persistent consideration of non - verbal communication.
+Equal to her knowledge of Butoh is a persistent consideration of non - verbal communication as Nicole's choreographic repertoire is that of someone who is dedicated to art as a means of communication.
 Nicole began studying British Sign Language (BSL), seven years ago with support from the Royal Ballet Benevolent fund.
-Nicole is a British Sign Language advocate and communicator to the Deaf artistic community in Northern England and London.
-Butoh and BSL occupy a generative importance within her practice, described by Nicole as “Luminous pillars, holding the support of continued personal and professional development”.
+Nicole is a British Sign Language advocate and communicator to support the D/deaf artistic community in the North of England and London.
+Butoh and BSL occupy a generative importance within her practice, described by Nicole as “Luminous pillars holding the support of continued personal and professional development”.

-Recent endeavours; nominated for One Dance UK's Jane Attenborough Award for contributions to improving accessibility in the arts.
-Nicole is currently an MA candidate in Japanese Studies, at the School of African and Asian Studies, (SOAS) London University, (2018-20).
+Recent endeavours; Behind the Face of a Rock, Throwing Stones, with support from the Wellcome Trust, Arts Council England, Durham Cathedral and Dance City.
+'UK in JAPAN 2019-20' artistic residency, courtesy of the British Council and the British Embassy Tokyo.
+Nominated for One Dance UK's Jane Attenborough Award for contributions to improving accessibility in the arts.
+Nicole is currently studying an MA in Japanese Studies, at the School of African and Asian Studies, (SOAS) University of London, (2018-20).

 Present research includes;